 Make it Personal

 One of the best ways to bring in some style is by using pieces that tell the story of you.
-In the above office, a large stylised map of London gives a sense of history and personality to the space.
 Using items in your decor that are personal to you and your life can give you a sense of belonging as well as create some layers of personality to your space.
 Consider items picked up in your travels, objects that have special meaning to you or your family, or things you’ve created yourself.
 All of these things will contribute to bringing your personality in.

 Light It Up

 There’s no reason when working from home to rely on a florescent bulb flickering overhead like you get in so many drab office spaces.
 This is one area you can afford to have fun with!
 Dress up your space with lighting that compliments the over all look and feel of your home.
-Here, a stylish pendant and a simple gold task lamp create a welcoming feminine space.
+Here, a simple lamp create a welcoming feminine space.
 Choose a few pieces of lighting that not only cast enough light on your space to get your work done but that also compliment the look you are trying to achieve.

 Practical Can Be Pretty